The Ray Daley Years: 1991-1994 - Series 8, 9 & 10

 Arthur Daley & Ray Daley

-Although never formally mentioned in the series, Ray Daley was never considered to be as tough as Terry.
-However after a fight at the Winchester in the first episode, Arthur believes Ray can handle himself as his new Minder.
-The focus of this new series was on 'family' as Arthur put it and loyalty that was to exist between Ray and Arthur, albeit often one-sided.
+Although never formally mentioned in the series, Ray Daley was never really considered by most to be as tough as Terry.
+However after a fight at the Winchester in the first episode, Arthur believes Ray can handle himself and Ray soons finds himself as Arthur's new Minder.
+The focus of this new series was on 'family' as Arthur put it and the loyalty that was to exist between Ray and Arthur, albeit often one-sided.
 The storylines in this series were a move away from Terry's era, often based on contacts Arthur had known beforehand.
-The series also contained atmospheric incidental music which had been non-existent in previous series.
-The newer series was extremely popular at the time after being off screen for almost three year, with Gary Webster proving somewhat of a hearthrob at the time.
+The series also contained atmospheric incidental music (written by Alan Parker) which had not been present in previous series.
+The newer series was extremely popular at the time after being off screen for almost three years - the young Gary Webster proving somewhat of a hearthrob with young ladies at the time.

 Life After Life